Apple announced macOS 13 version 13.0, "Ventura," on 06 Jun 2022 and released it on 24 Oct 2022.

 But it doesn't work right.
 The feature is broken and useless.
 If the person sends an answer that is not a reply, or calls you, you get a Follow Up nag.
 Sometimes they reply by calling you or sending a text.
 You get nagged.

-I recommend: on the Mac, go toand uncheck it. (on iOS 16, select and uncheck it).
+I recommend: on the Mac, go toand uncheck it. (on iOS 16 on an iPhone, select and uncheck it).

 Another surprising "feature" of Ventura Mail.app: if you search your mail archive for a string, Mail finds all the messages containing that string, and all the messages that have an approximate match.
 I was looking for mail from my friend Win Treese, and most of the found messages were ones that contained the string "trees".
+There seems to be no switch controlling this.
 (Reported to Apple)

 I had a shell script that synced one Mac to another using rsync -avzu --blocking-io -e "ssh" (long list of --excludes) homedirname $user@$host:/Users and this worked beautifully for many years between 2 machines on local ethernet.
 I tried it from one Ventura machine to another Ventura machine.
 It transferred a few files and hung.
 The rsync I am using is rsync version 3.2.7 protocol version 31 installed by Homebrew, on both machines.
 I took out --blocking-io and whee, it went just fine.